 Control of annual weeds (left) is most effective when seeds are germinating and when plants are very young.
-Biennial weeds are most susceptible to herbicides at the rosette stage of development (right), during the first year and early second-year growth.
+Biennial weeds are most susceptible to herbicides at the rosette stage of development (right) during the first year and early second-year growth.

 Biennial weeds.
-In addition to preventing seed germination and handpulling young plants, biennials can be controlled at the rosette stage of development, by either hand-pulling or herbicide application.
-After production of flowering stems, susceptibility to herbicide drops.
+In addition to preventing seed germination and handpulling young plants, biennials are most susceptible to herbicides at the rosette stage of development, when the plant is sending carbohydrates to the roots for storage.
+After bolting (production of flowering stems), susceptibility to herbicide drops.
 Control efforts should focus on prevention of flowering, to avoid adding to the seedbank.
 Perennial weeds.
 Control of perennial weeds involves prevention of seed production, but also control of growth from vegetative reproductive structures.
 Many perennial weeds are difficult to control by hand-pulling or tilling.
 Chemical control is most effective when these weeds are both actively growing and moving carbohydrates to the roots for storage.
 An effective time to control perennial growth is just before the early flower bud stage, when root reserves have been depleted and carbohydrates from the leaves are beginning to move downward to the roots.
 Applied herbicides will move with carbohydrates to the roots until the flowers open.
 Another good time is during the fall, when plants are moving carbohydrates to the roots for storage over winter.
 Perennial weeds are least susceptible to herbicides at emergence of new shoots or during seed development.